 The U.S. Export-Import Bank, the official export credit agency of America, is in the fight of its life.
 Established in the Great Depression to create jobs by aiding the export of American products via loan guarantees and insurance, Ex-Im, as it is known, has been rechartered or reauthorized by Congress 16 times.
 Those extensions have come nearly always by voice vote or unanimous consent of lawmakers.
 That streak of uncontroversial re-charters ended in 2012 when so-called tea party ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Export-Import Bank Fight Heats Up".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Export-Import Bank Fight Heats Up".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.